 Honorable Pam C. Jones, C.L.A.
-Lincoln Parish Assessor Ruston, LA 71273
+Lincoln Parish Assessor Ruston, Louísiana

-We have audited the accompanying financial statements of the Lincoln Parish Assessor, a component unit of the Lincoln Parish Police Jury, as of and for the year ended December 31, 2005, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, and each major fund of Lincoln Parish Assessor, as of and for the year ended December 31, 2006, which collectively comprise the Assessor's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Lincoln Parish Assessor's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express opinions on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statements presentation.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Lincoln Parish Assessor as of December 31, 2005, and the results of its operations for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Lincoln Parish Assessor as of December 31, 2006, and the respective changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.

 The management's discussion and analysis and budgetary comparison information on pages 4 through 11 and 32, are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.

-Our audit was conducted for the purpose of forming opinions on the financial statements that comprise the Lincoln Parish Tax Assessor's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Lincoln Parish Tax Assessor's basic financial statements.
 The introductory section is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on them.